bseaver/dr2-cipher-code-review/README.md

     * Support decryption
     * Support defaulting of random direction if not otherwise specified
     * Default previously entered shift and direction (but clear default on log in / out)
+    * Support "Cracking" of cipher when shift and or direction is unknown

 ### Installation Notes From GitHub:
   * git clone this repo on your desktop